jamie767/learnDay/PITCHME.md

 ### Final Code
 <img src="pics/FinalMapCode.png" />

 #HSLIDE
+*This should help get you 90-100% code coverage and with testing the most difficult part of the google maps(outside of life cycle testing)
 * for more google maps testing and life cycle testing with react check out our project https://github.allstate.com/RelationshipPlatform/allstate-rp-app-intelligence or grab one of us and we’ll be happy to pair.

 #HSLIDE